• Skip to main content

 • Central slip injury

-Middle Phalanx Fractures
+Middle Phalanx

-• Entry from lateral side.
+• Entry from lateral side

-• Avoids cartilage injury.
+• Avoids cartilage injury

 Postoperative Management

-Early mobilization
+Early Mobilization

-Additional protection
+Additional Support

-• Buddy taping for 6 weeks to control rotational instability.
+• Buddy taping for ~6 weeks

 Rehabilitation

-• Early hand therapy improves outcomes.
+• Early hand therapy improves outcomes

 • X-ray at 6 weeks

-• Office work possible within 1–2 weeks.
+• Office work: 1–2 weeks

 Outcomes